Locality in Residuated-Lattice Structures: Locality in Semirings

-Returning to Bizi\`{e}re , Gr\"{a}del and Naaf's own work, their main result is a recovery of the full Gaifman theorem for negation normal sentences for finite models defined over min-max ordered semirings. \begin{thmC}[\cite{BiziereGradelNaaf23:Localitysemiring}] \emph{Gaifman normal forms in min-max semirings} Let $\CP$ be a finite relational signature.
-For every negation normal sentence $\psi$ there is a local sentence $\lambda$ such that for every min-max semiring $A$ and for each finite $\CP$-model $M$ over $A$ $||\psi||^M=||\lambda||^M$. \end{thmC} Their proof strategy is similar to Gaifman's original proof - a constructive elimination of alternative quantifiers - although with fairly significant adjustments to account for the restriction to sentences and the particular behaviour of negation in the ordered semiring setting.
+The proof strategy to theorem \ref{thm:Gaifsemiring} is similar to Gaifman's original proof - a constructive elimination of alternative quantifiers - although with fairly significant adjustments to account for the restriction to sentences and the particular behaviour of negation in the ordered semiring setting.
 It is highly reliant on the restriction to negation normal formulas, specifically that beyond the base level of literals the only connectives are $\land$ and $\lor$ which are both monotone with respect to the order.
-This is not true of the residuated connectives $\und$ and $/$ posing a significant barrier to adapting the quantifier elimination proof strategy for well-connected residuated lattices.
+This is not true of the residuated connectives $\und$ and $/$ posing a significant barrier to adapting the quantifier elimination proof strategy to the setting of the residuated chains with co-atoms for which we recovered our lemma.
 Whether one can indeed use this proof strategy to recover a full Gaifman theorem remains an open question deserving of further research.